 - Their parish without a pastoral council since June 2018;

-- A diocesan renewal programme – announced in that same month – that no lay person from their chapel can currently take part in;
+- A diocesan renewal programme – announced in that same month – going nowhere before the Covid Pandemic: where can it go now?

 - A looming collapse in the number of serving priests.

-- A diocesan review ongoing into Church buildings and Mass services – in which they do not have a voice;
+- A diocesan review ongoing into Church buildings and Mass services – in which the people of Dunboe have no voice.

 Knowing some of the Dunboe faithful, and knowing also that their predicament must mirror that of at least some other Irish Catholic communities, Sean remembered Article 37 of Lumen Gentium, the Vatican II Constitution on the Church.
 In 1964 that piece of text had declared the ‘right’ of all Catholics to participate in decisions that affected them, and promised to all Catholics that ‘institutions’ would follow through which they could make their pastoral needs, and any due criticism, known to their pastors.